 I like to use this method when I straighten tapers at my house.
 It is quick, easy, and can be used on tapers of any length.
 All you need to do this is warm tap water.
 Here are the steps.

-1. Get the water coming out of the tap over your kitchen sink to a warm temperature, not full hot but more like a lukewarm.
+1. Get the water coming out of the tap over your kitchen sink to a warm temperature, not fully hot but more like a lukewarm.

 3. Once the wax has warmed up you can safely bend the candle back to its proper shape.